-Reading is one of those fundamental skill sets that is necessary for growth and development.
+Jan 15, 2022 Reading is one of those fundamental skill sets that is necessary for growth and development.
 Words and language are all around us.
 We use reading to identify signs on buildings, in books, and so many other amazing places.
 Reading unlocks the doors of things impossible.

-What Is Dyslexia?
+What is Dyslexia?

 Activities for Early Readers

-Another way is to have your child share with you what they think will happen in the story and what might happen next based on the pictures alone.
+Another way is to have your child share what they think will happen in the story based on the pictures alone.
 Depending on the age of the child and the storyline, you can take the story and (1) play an easy game of charades; (2) pretend to be in a theater production; or (3) make a song out of it.
-Just another fun way to make reading come alive when the words on the page may be challenging.
+These are fun ways to make reading come alive when the words on the page are challenging.

-Using sign language is another way to expand your child’s vocabulary as is pairs physical movements with concrete words.
-If you want a little extra fun and don’t mind a little mess at home, things like adding shaving cream on the table or having your budding artist write words while drawing or painting pictures is another way to teach reading.
+Using sign language is another way to expand your child’s vocabulary as it pairs physical movements with concrete words.
+If you want a little extra fun and don’t mind a little mess at home, add some shaving cream on the table or get them to write words while drawing or painting pictures.
 There are many ways to expand your child’s vocabulary besides reading a book.

 The greatest gift a parent can provide a young child is to show them the many ways that reading can be fun.